 Engage the UM community with your Scholars practicum projects!
-The College Park Scholars Academic Showcase is scheduled for Thursday, May 4, from 5:30 p.m. to 7:00 p.m. in the Reckord Armory on campus.
+The College Park Scholars Academic Showcase is scheduled for Friday, May 1, 2020, from 4 to 5:30 p.m., in the Edward St. John Learning & Teaching Center on campus.

 Register for Academic Showcase

-- As you register, information will be provided about the cost and how to pay for the printing of your poster (varies by program).
+- Your program staff can provide information about the cost and how to pay for the printing of your poster.

 Participation Guidelines for Academic Showcase